Caterer Job Profile: Careers on the Move

 Catered events run the gamut from simple box lunches to children's parties to cocktail hors d'oeuvres to gala events.
 They may provide elegant table linens, a different wine for every course, fresh flowers on every table, an ice sculpture, and a laser light display.

 Caterers: A Day in the Life

 Caterers don't just prepare and transport food to events.
 Depending on the event, location, budget, and client's wishes, you may be required not only to cook delicious, creatively presented dishes but also to design and decorate the site; work with bridal consultants, florists, bakers, and wine experts; find entertainment; and provide portable toilets, tables, chairs, tents, table linen, flatware, glassware, and even limousines.
 More and more caterers are providing full event planning as consumers grow more wealthy and sophisticated.

 Because the catering business is usually seasonal--requiring extremely long days, nights, and weekends during party and wedding seasons but tending to be quieter at other times--you'll probably have a small full-time staff.
-One of your greatest challenges will be to find talented, dependable part-time help when you need them.
+One challenges will be to find talented, dependable part-time help when you need them.
 Another challenge will be understanding the logistics and economics of cooking for large groups and transporting food while maintaining safety and quality.
 For most caterers, these challenges are more than offset by the chance to run a business independently.

 Caterer Training Requirements